Louis Lehmann/ TORQ. BUILD JOURNAL

 Conceptual sparring

-I described the device in plain English — ab-wheel form factor, central disc housing some kind of resistance, two bars sticking out, swappable grip sleeves.
-I asked: does this exist?
-Then: what mechanism would actually work?
+I described the device in plain English — ab-wheel form factor, a central disc housing the resistance, two bars, swappable grip sleeves — and pushed on two questions: does this already exist? and what mechanism would actually work?

-The conversation surfaced four candidate resistance mechanisms (torsion spring, friction disc, magnetic eddy current, viscous fluid damper) ranked by manufacturability vs. feel.
-It also surfaced the closest existing competitor — The Burn Machine — and confirmed nobody had combined the three modalities into a single compact device.
+Four candidate mechanisms came out of it — torsion spring, friction disc, magnetic eddy current, viscous fluid damper — ranked by manufacturability against feel.
+The closest existing product is The Burn Machine; nothing combines all three modalities in one compact device.

 STEP 02